 This section seeks to prevent landowners short circuiting the government approval process by effecting a subdivision of land by granting a long lease.
 Many families granting long leases or licenses may be unwittingly caught by this legislation.

-This is general information only, and does not constitute specific legal advice.
 If you would like further information in relation to this matter or other legal matters please contact our office on Freecall 1800 609 945 or email us.